radiusxyz/bolt/testnets/holesky/README.md

 > with `BOLT_SIDECAR_BUILDER_PROXY_PORT`), and your beacon node MUST be
 > configured to point the `builder-api` to this port for Bolt to work.

+**Observability**

+Commit-Boost comes with various observability tools, such as Prometheus, cadvisor, and Grafana.
+It also comes with some pre-built dashboards, which can be found in the `commit-boost/grafana` directory.

+To update these dashboards, run the following command from the `commit-boost`
+directory:

+`bash ./update-grafana.sh `
+In this directory, you can also find a Bolt dashboard, which will be launched alongside the other dashboards.

 ## Native Mode (advanced)

 For running the Bolt Sidecar as a standalone binary you need to have the